cbasereferenceguide/cbasereferenceguide.github.io/docs/resources/hardware/turbo-chameleon-v2.md

 # Turbo Chameleon v2

 ## Stand-alone mode: More than just a cartridge
-The Chameleon can function independently, without requiring a C64.
-In this mode, it operates as an FPGA-based computer, similar to the C-One or Minimi, but with more memory, greater FPGA power, and additional interfaces**.
+The Chameleon can function independently, without requiring a Commodore 64.
+In this mode, it operates as an FPGA-based computer, similar to the C-One or Minimi, but with more memory, greater FPGA power, and additional interfaces.
 It also supports a wider range of cores than the previously mentioned models.

 ## Versatile core support
-While the primary use case for the Chameleon is **C64 expansion and emulation**, its powerful FPGA and high-speed memory enable additional functionalities:
+While the primary use case for the Chameleon is **expansion and emulation**, its powerful FPGA and high-speed memory enable additional functionalities:

 - Amiga Emulation (Minimig Core): Runs a fully-featured Minimig core, supporting OCS/ECS Amiga systems with expanded memory and hard disk compatibility.
 - Sinclair Spectrum Emulation: A Spectrum core allows users to run Sinclair Spectrum software seamlessly.